metabolize/palletjack/README.md

 This program does four things:

 - Interpret a tree, manifest file of glob patterns, and a gitignore file into a list of included files.
 - Show you the reason each matched file is included, and the reason each unmatched file was excluded.
 The output of `palletjack --verbose` includes five lists:
   - Included by manifest
   - Excluded by manifest
   - Included by manifest override
   - Not in manifest
   - Gitignored and not in manfiest
 - Export a project to another folder, using the interpreted manifest file.
+When exporting to a Git repository, the contents of the working tree are replaced with the exported contents.
 - Rename files during export.
 This is useful for having an internal readme that's different from the readme that gets shipped.

 ## Installation